AristurtleDev/monogame-aseprite-docs/docs/guides/sprite-sheet.md

 :::caution

 As mentioned previously, creating a `SpriteSheet` from an existing `AsepriteFile` is the recommended way of doing this since it will use all of the `AsepriteTag` elements in the `AsepriteFile` to automatically create all of the animation definitions for you in the `SpriteSheet`.
 When creating it manually from a `TextureAtlas`, you will have to define all of the animations manually as well.
-If you created the `TextureAtlas` manually, like in the shown in the commented out section in the example above, you will also have to specify the `TextureRegion` elements for the atlas manually as well.
+If you created the `TextureAtlas` manually, like shown in the commented out section in the example above, you will also have to specify the `TextureRegion` elements for the atlas manually as well.

 :::